 Luggage is Number One Entry Point for Bed Bugs

-Bed bugs can reside in public transportation and aeroplane seats, hotel rooms, and common accommodation areas of all types.
+Bed bugs are some of the best natural hitchhikers.
+Following their instincts, they continually search for dark and hidden places to lurk until they can jump on to their next “host”.
+The most often reported way of suffering a bed bug infestation begins through the luggage – the suitcases, backpacks, and textiles you bring along while travelling.
+Bed bugs can reside in public transportation, aeroplane seats, hotel rooms, and common accommodation areas.
 Often, their presence is not evident before the infestation is severe.
-So the only way to stay safe is to have a stringent prevention plan to stick to with no exception.
+So the only way to stay safe is to have a stringent prevention plan with no exception.

 How to Protect Your Belongings When on the Go?

-Unfortunately, traditional repellents are not exactly effective as a prevention method.
+Although you can never have a 100% protection guarantee, there is much you can do to minimise the chance of getting bed bugs while travelling.
+Unfortunately, traditional repellents are not precisely effective as a prevention method.
 So instead of relying on them, you will be expected to develop a list of vital yet straightforward habits for shielding your luggage.

 #1 Know The Risk and Stay Cautious